cinnData/WebScraping/[WEB-02] Introduction to Python.md

 ## Comparison operators

-Let me show how the **comparison operators** work in Python.
-For sure, you know the *lower than* symbol:
+Let us see how the **comparison operators** work in Python.
+An example is provided by the *lower than* symbol:

 ```
 In [20]: 5 < a